-I’ve been trying to reduce the dairy in my diet.
-I suspect that my weight loss stall is in part to too many heavy S meals.
-In the Trim Healthy Mama diet a heavy S meal is a meal that has a lot of cheese, cream, etc.
+Personally, I've been trying to reduce the dairy in my diet.
+I suspect that my weight loss stall is in part to too many dairy heavy meals.

-A good way for my to reduce dairy is to sub in Silk Cashewmilk and Almondmilk when I would normally have used half and half or cream.
-I’ve started drinking my morning coffee with the Silk Cashewmilk and I enjoy it.
+A good way for me to reduce dairy is to sub in nut milk when I would normally have used half and half or cream.
+I've started drinking my morning coffee with cashew milk and I enjoy it.
 With the busy holiday season coming I need to keep life simple.

 This is thick and rich.
 If you prefer a thinner hot chocolate you can add more almond milk.
 I recommend starting with 1 tsp peppermint extract and then adding more right before serving if you want it mintier.
 A little goes a long way.